tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The backend server MUST NOT perform this operation if it negotiated TLS 1.2 or below.
 Note that doing so would overwrite the downgrade signal for TLS 1.3 (see
 {{RFC8446, Section 4.1.3}}).

-The "ech_is_inner" is expected to have an empty payload.
-If the payload is non-empty (i.e., the length of the "extension_data" field is non-zero) then the backend server MUST abort the handshake with an "illegal_parameter" alert.

 # Compatibility Issues